mingweb3/swap-dapp-sol/README.md

 # Swap SPL Token - SOLANA - TS

 ### Read this part first, before staring review the project
-Please read this note first, i want to explain some thing before i guide you go around with me.
-Thank you so much!!!
+👋 Please read this note first, i want to explain some thing before i guide you go around with me.
+Thank you so much!!! 🫶

 1. I designed the UI/UX by myself.
 I have the figma file.
-(Logo, color, UX...)
+(Logo, color, UX...).
+I imagined i have to build a product so i design this ui and i want to send to you the concept about swap and my idea in the UI.
 2. I built this project from the beginning on ViteJS.
 I added husky, eslint, did config of compiling code
-3. I use some api from Jupiter to polish the UI/UX
+3. I use some api from Jupiter to polish the UI/UX.
+I copied some ideas on Jupiter and Uniswap...
 4. Swap function will work with AAT & BBT token actually
 5. Please claim AAT token and BBT token to your wallet by clicking on airdrop page and get them (devnet - sol).
 No airdrop program just using a demo program (reason: save time and focus on frontend side)
 6. Then swap AAT <-> BBT in SWAP page (SPL)

 ----
+### Now!
+Let go.

 - Nodejs: 18+
 - using yarn